DanRektLOL/arduino-x360/README.md

 feel free to contact me at discord @danrekt, if you have a problem.

 I'm still working on the Arduino Leonardo side of things at the moment, but the esp32 requires richardoquesada's [bluepad32](https://github.com/ricardoquesada/bluepad32) library/board to be installed, and the Leonardo will require dmadison's [xinput library](https://github.com/dmadison/ArduinoXInput).
-The arduino leonardo can be substituted for by many [other boards](https://github.com/dmadison/ArduinoXInput#compatible-boards).
+The arduino leonardo can be substituted for by many [other boards](https://github.com/dmadison/ArduinoXInput#compatible-boards), but they are absolutely untested.

 # Compatible ESP32 boards